April · Fair Housing Month

 The realityIn 2018, Washington passed HB 2578, codified primarily at RCW 59.18.255 (rental housing) and reinforced through RCW 49.60.222 (real estate transactions).
 Together they prohibit source-of-income discrimination: it's illegal to refuse a Section 8, VA, SSI, or child-support-funded tenant, advertise "no vouchers," or calculate income against the full contract rent instead of the tenant's share.
 RCW 59.18.255(3) specifically requires landlords to subtract the voucher amount before running income math.

-Your moveIf a listing says "no vouchers," the listing is illegal — pull it.
-When writing, calculate qualification against the tenant's portion of rent, not the full contract rent.
-Document the voucher, the tenant share, and the combined effective amount.
+A fair-housing moveA "no vouchers" listing is already illegal — a fair-housing-minded agent doesn't run it.
+On the writing side, qualification is calculated against the tenant's portion of rent, not the full contract rent.
+The file documents the voucher, the tenant share, and the combined effective amount.
 Penalties under RCW 59.18.255(4) can run up to 4.5× monthly rent plus attorney fees.

 Familial status